lebigot/realtime_annotate/README.rst

 deleting annotations at a certain point in time convenient.

-Annotations for *multiple events* are stored in a single **JSON file** with a simple format.
+Annotations for *multiple events* are stored in a single **JSON file** with a `simple format`_.
 This format has the advantage of being perennial.
 The collected annotations can also be conveniently *manipulated by external programs* (for manual editing, automatic analysis, etc.).